doguskucukgode/shortest-path-visualizer/README.md

 # Shortest path visualizer
 Finds the shortest path (Dijkstra's algorithm) between the two given locations in terms of distance or time.
-Exports map as png format and visializes route.
+Exports map as png format and visualizes the route.
 Input file should be located on root folder and default is `cities.dat`.
 Image is exported on root folder as `output.png`

 ## Maven
 ### Running with default options